-Friends of marine killed in Kabul speak about the pain, loss
+‘We are all devastated’: Friends honor Omaha Marine killed in Kabul airport attack

 OMAHA, Neb.
-(WOWT) - A group of Corporal Daegan Page’s closest friends gathered Friday evening at Millard South Highschool in Omaha, mourning the Marine killed in the explosions at the Kabul airport.
+(WOWT) - A group of Cpl.
+Daegan Page’s closest friends gathered Friday evening at Millard South High School, mourning the U.S. Marine killed in the explosions at the Kabul airport.

-“He was there for every single one of us at one point in our lives and I thank him every day for it,” said Cody Highfield.
+“He was there for every single one of us at one point in our lives, and I thank him every day for it,” Cody Highfield said.
 “Daegan was more of a brother to me than a friend.
-I was an only child and he was always there for me.”
+I was an only child, and he was always there for me.”

 Cpl.
 Page’s friends found out about his death Friday morning.